The Scott Apartment

 One dog is welcome at a charge of £20.
 Dogs should be clean and dry before access into the property and otherwise kept out of the bedroom and off the furniture.

 The bedroom features a hotel-quality Sealy Posturepedic mattress and Egyptian cotton bed linen.
 A hairdryer is provided.
-Towels and bathrobes are provided along with a full range of guest toiletries from The Scottish Fine Soaps Company brand, Au Lait.
+Towels are provided along with a full range of guest toiletries from The Scottish Fine Soaps Company brand, Au Lait.

 Wi-Fi & Mobile Coverage